 Extract Search Words - Extracts words from the PDF file so that the file can be searched by keyword in an eCatalog Viewer.

 Extract Links - Extracts links from the PDF files and coverts them to Image Maps that are used in an eCatalog Viewer.

-Auto-Generate eCatalog With Multiple Page PDF - Automatically creates an eCatalog from the PDF file.
+Auto-Generate eCatalog With Multi-page PDF - Automatically creates an eCatalog from the PDF file.
 The eCatalog is named after the PDF file you uploaded.
 (This option is only available if you rasterize the PDF file as you upload it.)

 Determines the resolution setting.
 This setting determines how many pixels are displayed per inch in the PDF file.
 The default is 150.